biologyguy/BuddySuite/README.md

 ## Development version installation and contribution
 All new features are developed in the 'workshop' versions of the buddy programs.
-These may be less stable than the official release versions, and may have extra dependencies (see below).
+These may be less stable than the official release versions, and may have extra dependencies.
 The easiest way to get the development version up and running is to [clone/fork](https://help.github.com/articles/fork-a-repo/) the repository.

     $: git clone https://github.com/biologyguy/BuddySuite.git